Jet-Streaming/jet-gyp/README.md

 Multiple target versions of node are supported (i.e. `0.8`, ..., `4`, `5`, `6`,
-etc.), regardless of what version of node is actually installed on your system (`node-gyp` downloads the necessary development files or headers for the target version).
+etc.), regardless of what version of node is actually installed on your system (`jet-gyp` downloads the necessary development files or headers for the target version).

 #### Features: